Courtesy of Amtrak

 It’s called Auto Train for a reason: Once you’ve boarded, Amtrak loads your car, van, SUV, motorcycle, even small boats or Jet-Skis onto the train and ferries you all south.
 You trade 900 miles of driving and arguing for a private room or coach seats (all of which are surprisingly spacious), games of rummy in the club car, seated hot meals, movie night, and an early-morning arrival in much warmer, sunnier Florida.
 I used to befriend kids my age on the train, or sit in the club car with its panoramic window seating for hours, just reading.
 Now, nostalgia is a powerful thing, and we’re still in the middle of a pandemic.
 Would any of this apply in a time of social distancing and contactless service?

-Upgrade to a bedroom (on sale, from $249 or $299 for two passengers) and you get double the space in a roomette, plus an in-room shower and bathroom.
+Upgrade to a bedroom (on sale, from $329 or $389 for two passengers) and you get double the space in a roomette, plus an in-room shower and bathroom.
 It still sleeps up to two adults, though a toddler would fit comfortably.
-You could also opt for a family bedroom (from $549), which sleeps two adults and two kids in a traincar-wide room.

 As for Amtrak’s COVID precautions:

-Book a southbound ticket between March 2 and 12, 2021, to get these discounted rates, for travel between March 15–June 30, 2021.
-(Blackout dates are April 2 and April 5, around Easter weekend.)
-For more information and to book, go to amtrak.com/autotrainsale.
+Book a southbound ticket between August 17 and 24, 2021, to get these discounted rates, for travel north between September 7–December 15, 2021, and travel south between November 5–December 15, 2021.
+(Blackout dates are November 25 through December 2, around Thanksgiving.)
+For more information and to book, go to amtrak.com/AutoTrainSale.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips